SPACE-Mission/Data-and-Automation-Projects-Gallery/README.md

 ### <u>**Project 4: Gains & Losses Teams Approvals solution**</u>

-**Problem statement** - Finance needed high-level approvals for consolidated Gains & Losses from General Managers (GMs) across all departments.
+**Problem** - Finance needed high-level approvals for consolidated Gains & Losses from General Managers (GMs) across all departments.
 The sign-off process required adding observers and creating an approval trail for audit purposes.
 Previously, these approvals were managed via email, making it challenging to track the sign-offs effectively.

 **Automation process** - Gains & Losses reporting was prepared in Power BI with tabs consisting of details for each department, including NBE.
 These reports were integrated seperately into dynamic Power Point presentations and attached into Teams via the Teams Approvals feature.
 The people identified as approvers and observers were added onto the routing list and this was sent for signature.
 Upon submission, a Teams notication was sent to the approvers in sequence of approval requirement and a approval pdf was generated and kept for audit trail upon completion of the approval.